jupyter/nbdime/docs/source/index.rst

 .. versionadded:: 0.3

-    ``nbdime config-git``.
+    :command:`nbdime config-git`.
 Prior to 0.3, each nbdime entrypoint had to enable git integration separately.

 This will enable the both the drivers and the tools for both diff and merge.